bluesky/bluesky/doc/source/metadata.rst

-   In general we recommend against putting device readings in the Start document, however it is critical that you do not put device readings in this dictionary.
+   In general we recommend against putting device readings in the Start document.
+(The Start document is for who/what/why/when, things you know before you start communicating with hardware.)
+It is *especially* critical that you do not put device readings in the ``RE.md`` dictionary.
    The value will remain until you change it and not track the state of the hardware.
-This will result in recording incorrect data!
+This will result in recording out-of-date, incorrect data!

-   This can be particularly dangerous if ``RE.md`` is backed by a persistent data store (see next section).
+   This can be particularly dangerous if ``RE.md`` is backed by a persistent data store (see next section) because out-of-date readings will last across sessions.

 The ``scan_id``, an integer that the RunEngine automatically increments at the